clj-easy/graal-build-time/README.md

 # graal-build-time

-A library which forces Clojure packages to be initialized at build time within a native image build.
+From GraalVM 22 onwards, the `--initialize-at-build-time` option will deprecated.
+This means you will have to list every package that you want to initialize at build time separately.
+Classes created by Clojure (currently) need to be initialized at build time.
+This library automatically registers classes created by Clojure as such, so you don't have to.

 Run `bb tasks` for all relevant project tasks: